Tag Archives: history

 Future Launches

-Plans are underway for a major conference in 2027 (180th anniversary) hosted by the National Famine Museum of those involved in the Global Irish Famine Way.
+1. Plans are underway for a Global Irish Famine Way Conference in 2027 (180th anniversary) hosted by the National Famine Museum with the participation of the GIFW Chapters from around the world.

 Eamonn McKee